Linehan SRSAward

 Accounts from and about Linehan Artist Scholars Summer Research and Study Award (SRSA) Activities

-Each year a select group of Artist Scholars receive Linehan support to do in-depth professional study, anywhere in the world.
-Scholars can receive up to $4000.
+Each year, a select group of Artist Scholars receives Linehan support for in-depth professional study anywhere in the world.
+Scholars can receive up to $3000.
 Here’s a short overview of various research and study projects:

 _______________________________________________________||||||_________